-SUMMARY: Brazilian pepper (Figure 7-9) is an aggressive weed found throughout most of South and Central Florida.
+Brazilian pepper is an aggressive weed found throughout most of South and Central Florida.
 This shrub rapidly establishes in disturbed areas and then expands into adjacent natural areas (Cuda et al. 2006).
 Once established, Brazilian pepper severely reduces native plant and animal diversity (Workman 1979, Curnutt 1989) and alters fire regimes (Stevens and Beckage 2009).
 The invasiveness of Brazilian pepper is partly explained by hybrid vigor.
 Florida's Brazilian pepper originated from multiple genetic strains (Mukherjee et al. 2012).
-The Florida hybrids were recently found to have greater fitness (germination rate and seedling survival) relative to their progenitors (Geiger et al. 2011).
+The Florida hybrids were found to have greater fitness (germination rate and seedling survival) relative to their progenitors (Geiger et al. 2011).